-The Title IX Coordinator is appointed by the President and responsible for overseeing all complaints involving discrimination, sexual harassment, or sexual assault and identifying and addressing any patterns or systemic problems that arise during the review or administration of any aforementioned complaints.
-The Title IX Coordinator is available to meet and provide assistance to individuals who believe they have been discriminated against, sexually harassed, or assaulted but the Title IX Coordinator is not an emergency contact person that provides immediate assistance for anyone who has been assaulted or is a victim of a crime.
-The Title IX Coordinator is adequately trained to deal with issues arising from discrimination, sexual harassment, or sexual assault on campus, has a thorough understanding of the grievance processes, and is available as a general resource in addition to overseeing the administration of a discrimination, sexual harassment, or sexual assault complaint processes.
-The current Title IX Coordinator is Barbara Schmidt.
-Her office is located at 102D Heritage Hall and she can be contacted at 219.465.7903 (office) or Title9@valpo.edu.
+The Title IX Coordinator is appointed by the President and is responsible for overseeing all complaints involving 1) discrimination, 2) sexual harassment, or 3) sexual violence and identifying and addressing any patterns or systemic problems that arise during the review or administration of any aforementioned complaints.
+The Title IX Coordinator is available to meet and provide assistance to individuals who believe they have been discriminated against, sexually harassed, or victims of sexual violence, but the Title IX Coordinator is not an emergency contact person that provides immediate assistance for anyone who has been assaulted or is a victim of a crime.
+For CONFIDENTIAL SUPPORT SERVICES, please contact the SAAFE Office who provides services to victims of sexual harassment and sexual violence.
+Contact Paula Dranger at the SAAFE Office at 219-464-6860 or Paula.Dranger@valpo.edu.
+The Title IX Coordinator is adequately trained to deal with issues arising from discrimination, sexual harassment, or sexual violence on campus, has a thorough understanding of the grievance processes, and is available as a general resource in addition to overseeing the implementation of the Nondiscrimination, Sexual Harassment, or Sexual Assault Policy.
+The current Title IX Coordinator is Luma Akiti.
+Her office is located at 136A Kretzmann Hall and she can be contacted at 219.464.6370 (office) or Title9@valpo.edu.

 For more information look at our